 If you ask the children and families in Wediko’s residential treatment center, therapeutic summer camp, school-based services or outpatient groups, they can tell you the importance of mental health treatment.
 However, the sad reality is many families encounter far too many burdens on their path to necessary care.
+Some are able to help themselves with Blessed CBD oil or other products, though the children can’t use these kinds, but others are simply not able to sort things with this alone.

 Here are Wediko’s top 10 tips for more accessible care: